OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 a list of input tensor names, and a list of output tensor names.
 If using a Redis cluster configuration, a copy of the model referenced by the provided key will be chosen based on data locality.
-It is worth noting that the names of input and output tensor will be altered with ensemble member identifications if this SmartSim ensemble compatibility features are used.
+It is worth noting that the names of input and output tensors will be altered with ensemble member identifications if the SmartSim ensemble compatibility features are used.

 .. note::